The International Capital Markets Review: Luxembourg

 v Role of exchanges, central counterparties and rating agencies

-The LxSE is the competent body for all decisions and operations relating to the admission of securities, their suspension, withdrawal and delisting, the maintenance of its official list, the transfer of securities from one market to another, and all the continuing obligations of issuers.
-It is the operator of the regulated market-denominated LxSE and of the Euro MTF market.
+The LxSE is the competent body for all decisions and operations relating to the admission of securities, their suspension, withdrawal and delisting, the maintenance of its official list, for the transfer of securities from one market to another and for all the continuing obligations of issuers.
+It is the operator of the regulated market denominated LxSE and of the Euro MTF market.
 The main activities of the LxSE are listing, trading, distribution of financial reports for the investment funds industry, trade reporting and data vending.

 The LxSE primarily specialises in the issue of international bonds (for which it is ranked first in Europe), with more than 26,000 debt securities listed.
 The LxSE maintains a dominant position in European bond issues, with the majority of all cross-border securities in Europe being listed in Luxembourg.
-More than 60 countries list at least some of their sovereign debt in Luxembourg, while Luxembourg is also a market for debt from large organisations such as the European Bank for Reconstruction and Development, the European Investment Bank, the EU and the World Bank.
+More than 60 countries list at least some of their sovereign debt in Luxembourg, while Luxembourg is also a market for debt from large organisations such as the European Bank for Reconstruction and Development, the European Investment Bank, the European Union and the World Bank.
 The LxSE's main equity index is called the LuxX Index, which is a weighted index of the 10 most valuable listed stocks by free-floated market capitalisation.
-In recent years, the LxSE has diversified its product base by developing its business linked to green and sustainable finance; since 2016, the LxSE has operated a dedicated platform for green, social and sustainable securities (the Luxembourg Green Exchange, or LGX), which has become home to almost half of the world's listed green bonds, with a total issued amount of around US$320 billion.
+During the past years, the LxSE diversified its product base by developing its business linked to green/sustainable finance; since 2016, the LxSE operates a dedicated platform for green, social and sustainable securities (Luxembourg Green Exchange (LGX)), which became home to almost half of the world's listed green bonds with a total issued amount of around US$320 billion.

 Currently, no Luxembourg-based rating agency exists.